 Abstract

-Many plant pathogens manipulate host preference and performance of their vectors in ways that can improve their transmission.
-Research on these phenomena has been confined to examining intraspecific transmission of the pathogens, but most pathogens and their vectors utilize more than one plant host.
+Many plant pathogens manipulate host preference and performance of their vectors to improve their transmission.
+Insect vectors themselves also develop host-race specialization which impacts preference and performance on specific host plants.
+Research on both phenomena is often confined to independent experiments evaluating manipulation and host-race specialization.
+Consequently, effects if virus infection and host-race associations on vectors are rarely considered together in the same framework.
 For example, Pea enation mosaic virus (PEMV) and Bean leafroll virus (BLRV) modify the preference, performance, or both, of their principal vector, the pea aphid, Acyrthosiphon pisum on its host Pisum sativum, but the viruses and aphids have multiple host species.
-Here, we evaluate hostplant preference and performance of five pea aphid biotypes on five hostplant species after being exposed to PEMV or BLRV, or sham-inoculated.
+Several host plant species have empirically-established host-race associations that alter preference and performance of pea aphids.
+Here, we evaluate host-plant preference and performance in a factorial experiment with five aphid biotypes, five host-plant species, and two viruses (PEMV & BLRV) compared to a sham-control.
 Aphid performance, measured as the rate of increase on potted plants, differed among hostplant species depending on their biotype, and their relative performance among these hostplants was altered by virus infection.
 Preference, measured using a free-choice bioassay in which aphids were released in an arena where they could settle on any of the five plant species, also differed among aphid biotypes but was unaffected by virus infection status.
+We did not observe evidence for infection status of host plants altering the performance of aphids biotypes on their matching preferred hosts.
 These results show that host preference and performance is deeply imprinted in aphid biotypes, and that such adaptations may become hardly reversible even in presence manipulating plant pathogens.

 Keywords: insect biotypes, inter-specific transmission, Bean leafroll virus, pea aphid, Pea enation mosaic virus, virus reservoir.